 Our goal is to provide you with basic knowledge about life and how it operates.
 For some, this is a precursor to further science coursework.
-For others, it is part of your education in the liberal arts and your sole contact with such material.
-Biology is in the news every day: medicine, environmentalism, genetic engineering, "intelligent design," etc. To understand the implications of all this, you need to know the basics of biology.
-If studying life isnt germane to your life, what is?
+For others, it is part of your education in the liberal arts and your sole contract with such material.
+Biology is in the news every day: medicine, environmentalism, genetic engineering, “intelligent design”, etc. To understand the implications of all this, you need to know the basics of biology.
+If studying life isn’t germane to your life, what is?

 BIO 212 AS A LIBERAL ARTS COURSE: BIO 212 is offered through the UW Oshkosh College of Letters and Sciences (COLS), which is the liberal arts college of our campus.
 Students usually take 212 in preparation for a Nursing or Athletics career.
 However, a liberal arts education transcends preparation for specific careers.
 In what way does it do that?

 A liberal arts education prepares students to be responsible citizens who understand and contribute to the changing world in which they live.
 That certainly holds true for our ever-changing understanding of the human body and its mechanisms of operation, and for the evolving science, and business, of health care.

 A liberal arts education exposes students to a broad spectrum of knowledge about the human experience and the natural world, from contemporary science to literature, music and art.
 212 represents contemporary science.